What if EXXON is the Next NVIDIA? The Game Changer Nobody Sees Coming

 When growth dies, markets shift to asset-based valuations.
 What do you own?
 What can’t be replicated?
 What’s scarce?

-Exxon was always valued on Net Asset Value (NAV) during the 1970s.
+Exxon was valued on Net Asset Value (NAV) during the 1970s.
 Reserves in the ground, infrastructure you couldn’t rebuild, refining capacity that took decades to construct.

 Then came the “shareholder value” era, and everything became about quarterly earnings and P/E ratios.

-But in a zero-growth, commodity-scarce, hard-asset regime?
+In a zero-growth, commodity-scarce, hard-asset regime?
 NAV comes back.

-When the valuation method shifts back to assets, Exxon’s market cap doesn’t just recover - it explodes.
+When the valuation method shifts back to assets, Exxon’s market cap doesn’t just recover—it explodes.

 Why Exxon Specifically

-Because Exxon is still the best.
+Exxon is still the best.

 Track record?
 Unmatched.
 Exxon has navigated every oil cycle, every political regime, every supply shock for over a century.
 When things got hard, Exxon adapted.
 When others collapsed, Exxon survived.

 Capital allocation?
 The best in the business.
-Disciplined, shareholder-focused, and ruthlessly efficient.
+Disciplined, shareholder-focused, ruthlessly efficient.
 No vanity projects, no ego-driven empire building.

 And now: Guyana.